vipulkmr02/imp.pass/readme.md

-# IMP.PASS developer's guide

 ## What is IMP.PASS

 Imp.pass is a simple password manager.
-It currently only saves your passwords & using the interpreter one can retrieve his/her passwords and can save their passwords.
+It currently only saves your passwords by encrypting them based on your master password.
+It's interfaces are under progress.
+It can also be used as a private password vault on a private network.

 ## How to setup